Understanding your S-Corp K-1: What every shareholder needs to know

 Box 16: Distributions.
 This box reports cash or property the S-corporation distributed to you during the year.
 Here is the critical point: distributions are not taxable income in themselves.
 They are a return on your investment in the company.

-The distinction between S Corp distributions and salary matters here.
+The distinction between S-corp distributions and salary matters here.
 Your W-2 salary is taxable income subject to payroll taxes.
 Your K-1 Box 1 income is taxable income subject to income tax only.
 Your distributions from Box 16 are generally not taxable at all, as long as they do not exceed your stock basis.

 Box 17: Other information.
 This catchall box uses codes to report various items that do not fit elsewhere.
 Standard codes include Section 179 deductions, credits, and other items that affect your personal return in specific ways.
 The codes correspond to the lines or forms on your individual return.